shivabioinformatics/shivabioinformatics/README.md

  💻 **Bioinformatics | Computational Biology | Genomic Data Science**
 📍 Based in Los Angeles, CA
-🔬 Passionate about Multi-Omics, Machine learning
+🔬 Passionate about Multi-Omics, Machine learning, Microbial Ecology

 I’ve always been fascinated by biology, and soon after earning my bachelor's, I started as a lab technician at Caltech’s neuroscience department.
 There, I worked on projects exploring neuronal networks using mice, zebra finches, and flies as model organisms.
 I honed my skills in DNA cloning, cell culture, and various bench techniques.